azimkamal/Market-Segmentation-using-KMeans-Clustering/README.md

 to determine different clusters that can be obtained from that data.
 Finally, we can find the traits of customer segments by analyzing the characteristics of the clusters.

-I'm standardizing the data using scaler to make sure that KMeans cluster them based on the features equally I also used Elbow Method to determine the optimum number of clusters.
+I'm standardizing the data using scaler to make sure that KMeans cluster them based on the features equally.
+I also used Elbow Method to determine the optimum number of clusters.